It was Christmas 2006.

 And I promptly drug that Christmas tree out to the road, decorations and all, for the trash man to haul away.
 That was my version of a Christmas tantrum, telling all of the Christmas trees of the world to go to hell.

-I am divorced, still parenting alone…only now I have a full-time job, I am running a successful charity fundraiser for my son, I have learned how to balance my life, and my kids are very happy.
-Zion has been enrolled in full-time ABA therapy for 5 years, and is now in LOVE with Christmas.
+I am divorced, still parenting alone…only now I have a full-time job, I have learned how to balance my life, and my kids are very happy.
+Zoe is kickin butt on the basketball court, Zion has been enrolled in junior high school for a semester , and they are both in LOVE with Christmas.

 We have a countdown calendar on the refrigerator, and every day he tells me how many more days until Christmas.

 He is obsessed with Santa. (not my doing)